awslabs/ecr-cleanup-lambda/README.md

 ##Examples
-Prints the image, which are not used by running tasks and are older than last 10 versions, in all regions python main.py
+Prints the images that are not used by running tasks and which are older than the last 100 versions, in all regions: python main.py

-Deletes the images, which are not used by running tasks and are older than last 10 versions, in all regions python main.py –dryrun False
+Deletes the images that are not used by running tasks and which are older than the last 100 versions, in all regions: python main.py –dryrun False

-Deletes the images, which are not used by running tasks and are older than last 20 versions, in all regions python main.py –dryrun False –daystokeep 20
+Deletes the images that are not used by running tasks and which are older than the last 20 versions (in each repository), in all regions: python main.py –dryrun False –imagestokeep 20

-Deletes the images, which are not used by running tasks and are older than last 20 versions, in Oregon only python main.py –dryrun False –daystokeep 20 –region us-west-2
+Deletes the images that are not used by running tasks and which are older than the last 20 versions (in each repository), in Oregon only: python main.py –dryrun False –imagestokeep 20 –region us-west-2